unlocomqx/addons-docs/docs/src/dynamicproduct/15-formula-functions.md

 ### **NUM_SELECTED**

-Returns the reference of the current selected option of a field.
+Returns the number of selected options in a multiple selection field.

 ```xls
 NUM_SELECTED("{images}") → 4 // for example